TurboVega/ogege/memory_map.md

 ## Overall Memory Allocation

-In general, memory is allocated into these main sections:
+In general, memory is allocated into these main sections (numbers may be approximate, depending on how physical arrangement must be done):

 |Purpose|Size (bytes)|Usage|
 |-------|----:|-----|